traoreabraham931-creator/Call_prediction/README.md

 ## 🚀 Overview

-This project tackles a **classification problem** using modern machine learning techniques.
-It includes data cleaning, feature engineering, model training, and performance evaluation.

-> 💡 Goal: Accurately predict target classes from structured data.
+This project deals with a * regression problem * via a simple neural network architecture with LSTM (Long Short Term Memory) with LSTM layers as well as an attention layer.
+The prokect could be split into four main phases: data cleaning, dockerization of the code, model training and performance evaluation.

+> 💡 ultimate objective: predict the price of a call option as precisely as possible.

 ---